 The Primary Unit mathematics program focuses on instruction and practice with manipulatives as a way to help students discover and understand important mathematical ideas.
 Written work and games then follow, permitting the child to explore the mathematical principles further and to gain skill in applying them.
-The Primary Unit uses the ORIGO Stepping Stones program to support student understanding in math.
-This program primarily works on developing conceptual understanding, vocabulary, and practice with math algorithms, and it comes with math-oriented big books and manipulative tool kits.
+The Primary Unit uses the enVision program to support student understanding in math.
+This program primarily works on developing conceptual understanding, vocabulary, and practice with math algorithms.
 Teachers also focus their instruction on conceptual understanding built through problem solving and application of mathematical concepts.
 Teachers assess student understanding before, during, and after units, enabling them to assess each child's mathematical understanding throughout the year and determine how to best challenge each individual and the class as a whole.
-The Beast Academy math series may be used to enrich and extend math learning.

 The Primary Unit mathematics program introduces children to many important concepts and skills by focusing on a number of different mathematical focal points.
-It is essential that these concepts be taught in an environment that promotes problem solving, reasoning, communication, making connections between concepts, and designing and analyzing different representations of students' problem-solving ideas.
+It is essential that these concepts be taught in an environment that promotes problem solving, reasoning, communication, making connections between concepts, and designing and analyzing different representations of students'

+problem-solving ideas.
 Skills are reviewed, allowing each child's understanding of these ideas to develop over time.
 An additional goal for the Primary Unit mathematics program is for students to develop automatic recall of addition and subtraction facts up to 20.
 This is an important foundation for the work that they will do in 3rd grade and beyond.